stratosphereips/stratocyberlab/challenges/template/README.md

 # Challenge template

-write about section
+TODO: write challenge description

-### Task
+### Tasks

-write task description (can be the same as in `meta.json` file)
+TODO: write tasks description

 ## How to solve
 <details>
   <summary>Click to reveal how to solve steps</summary>

-Write all necessary steps to solve the challenge
+TODO: write all necessary steps to solve the challenge

 </details>